 Kererū like to sit in tall trees and overlook food sites.
 It can be impractical to plant large trees in small urban spaces so measure your site, talk to your neighbours and think long-term.

 Very large species may not fruit for the first 20 years, such as miro, but once fruiting they can be a source of food for 1000 years.
 What a wonderful legacy to leave behind for everyone to enjoy.

 Use a birth bath or a shallow trough up in a tree.
 Kererū will appriciate having somewhere to drink.
 Using a traditional birdbath on a pedistal works well as the bird can use it as a lookout for predators.

 Stop that cat

 Plant thickly to limit access for cats and dogs.
-Make sure your cat has a bell, or your dog is on a chain when in the garden.
+Make sure your cat has a bell or two, or your dog is on a leash when in the garden.